ShaneCurcuru/menotomymatters/_pages/2020draftwarrant.md

 datafile: 2020draftwarrant
 ---

 The 2020 Annual Town Meeting is finally coming after being [delayed due to the pandemic](https://www.arlingtonma.gov/home/showdocument?id=51032).
-By digging through the town website, and through the help of [Bob Sprague of Your Arlington](https://www.yourarlington.com/) I've compiled all draft articles proposed for this delayed town meeting.
+By digging through the town website, and through the help of [Bob Sprague of Your Arlington](https://www.yourarlington.com/) I've compiled all articles proposed for this delayed town meeting.

 **UPDATE** Along with delaying the meeting, [Town Moderator has announced significant changes](https://www.arlingtonma.gov/home/showdocument?id=51032) to town meeting this year.
 In particular, the moderator, in conjunction with town boards and various citizens who have submitted articles is planning to defer most non-financial warrant articles.

-**REMINDER:** these are **DRAFT** articles, manually transcribed from various submissions, and are **NOT OFFICIAL**.
+**REMINDER:** these articles have manually transcribed from various submissions or the original draft warrant, and are **NOT OFFICIAL**.
 Also, if anyone has corrections for them, please let me know.
 Similarly, if you have useful links to additional information about these articles, or to relevant town board/committee meeting calendars, I'm happy to add them.

+The [official, final Town Warrant](https://www.arlingtonma.gov/home/showdocument?id=50436) has just been published on 8-June-2020.

 ## Reports To Town Meeting